UrbanAI-org/UrbanAI/backend/README.md

 }

 ```
-Receive the corresponding search parameters and return the id of new  corresponding chunks
+Receive the corresponding search parameters and create new corresponding chunks

 ## /v1/query/chunk